GSA/digitalgov.gov/content/resources/connected-government-act.md

 ---

-{{< img src="hr2331" >}}

-The [Connected Government Act](https://www.congress.gov/bill/115th-congress/house-bill/2331) (H.R.2331) was signed into law on January 10, 2018, and requires new and redesigned federal agency public websites to be mobile-friendly.
+The [**Connected Government Act**](https://www.congress.gov/bill/115th-congress/house-bill/2331) (H.R.2331) was signed into law on January 10, 2018, and requires new and redesigned federal agency public websites to be mobile-friendly.
 The [General Services Administration](https://www.gsa.gov/) (GSA) and [Office of Management and Budget](https://www.whitehouse.gov/omb/) (OMB) will submit a report to Congress in 2019 that describes how agencies can implement the law and assess their compliance.

 The new law codifies OMB Memorandum M-17-06, [Policies for Federal Agency Public Websites and Digital Services](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2017/m-17-06.pdf) (PDF, 1.2 MB, 18 pages, November 2016).

-**Replace this image:**
-{{< img src="m-17-06" caption="The Connected Government Act M-17-06" alt="Illustration of the Connected Government Act M-17-06" >}}
+{{< img src="hr2331" >}}

 ## What Is Mobile-Friendly?